 \section{Related Work}

 Some works have addressed cryptographic misuse analysis through different means.
-The case study by Lazar et al. \cite{DBLP:conf/apsys/LazarCWZ14} has analyzed the cryptographic vulnerabilities in CVE from 2011 to 2014.
-They found that the misuse of cryptographic libraries caused over 80\% of cryptographic vulnerabilities.
+The case study by Lazar et al. \cite{DBLP:conf/apsys/LazarCWZ14} analyzed the cryptographic vulnerabilities in CVE from 2011 to 2014.
+They found that over 80\% of cryptographic vulnerabilities were caused by misusing cryptographic libraries.
 In Android apps, the proportion of vulnerable apps containing cryptographic API misuse was 88\%, even under a straightforward threat model \cite{DBLP:conf/ccs/EgeleBFK13}.
 Other statistics show that over 65\% of iOS apps contain various defects caused by cryptographic misuses \cite{DBLP:conf/nss/LiZLG14}.
-Although people tend to simplify the design of cryptographic libraries by limiting the decision space of parameters, comprehensive documentation and code samples are critical \cite{DBLP:conf/sp/Acar0FGKMS17}, and the misleading knowledge should be filtered out \cite{DBLP:conf/icse/MengNYZA18,DBLP:conf/icse/ChenFMWG19} on using the cryptographic APIs correctly.
+Although people tend to simplify the design of cryptographic libraries by limiting the decision space of parameters, comprehensive documentation and code samples are critical \cite{DBLP:conf/sp/Acar0FGKMS17}, and misleading knowledge should be filtered out \cite{DBLP:conf/icse/MengNYZA18,DBLP:conf/icse/ChenFMWG19} on using the cryptographic APIs correctly.
 This intricate situation prompted us to investigate the vulnerability rules and the severity of cryptographic misuses in Android apps.

 CryptoLint \cite{DBLP:conf/ccs/EgeleBFK13} is a pioneer work that proposes a static analysis to detect flows between improper cryptographic parameters and cryptographic operations.
 The authors proposed six common rules of cryptographic API usage against IND-CPA.
-BinSight \cite{DBLP:conf/ccs/MuslukhovBB18} considers the same set of rules, identifies the violations of these rules, and tracks the sources of misuses with static program slicing.
-The results show that most of the misused call-sites of cryptographic APIs originate from third-party libraries.
+BinSight \cite{DBLP:conf/ccs/MuslukhovBB18} considers the same set of rules, identifies the violations of these rules and tracks the sources of misuse with static program slicing.
+The results show that most misused call sites of cryptographic APIs originate from third-party libraries.
 CDRep \cite{DBLP:conf/ccs/MaLLD16} attempts to fix the cryptographic misuses identified with CryptoLint by instrumenting the app's bytecode with several patch templates.
 Their security rules slightly extend the rules of CryptoLint, i.e., \cite{DBLP:conf/ccs/EgeleBFK13, DBLP:conf/dasc/ShaoDGYS14}.